fabio-sassi/zm/MANUAL.md

 The `[global definition]` is the place where is possibile to define variable or write piece of code that will executed before any zmstate.

+### Task states - zmstate:
+zmtates define the atomic execution blocks in a task.

+	zmstate 100:
+		/* atomic execution block - begin */

+		...

+		zmyield ...
+		/* atomic execution block - end */

+`zmstate` is followed by a positive integer between 1 and 250 (value over 250 are reserved).

-### The init zmstate:
+#### The first zmstate:
-The zmstate 1 is the resume point for every new instanced task: it must always be present.
+The zmstate 1 is the default resume point for every new instanced task: it must always be present.

-This zmstate can be used as a constructor to allocate the resource for the task.
+This zmstate can be used as a constructor.

 The library have a constant that can be used in place of the numerical value: `ZM_INIT`.

+#### The last zmstate:

+Every task that receive a close command will be resume in a special zmstate used for deallocate resources: `ZM_TERM`.

 ### Local variables: